lsandig/Kirstine.jl/docs/src/extend.md

     Writing extensions necessarily involves working with non-exported functions.
     In addition to reading the vignettes linked above, it is recommended to also read the relevant parts of [the package sources](https://git.sr.ht/%7Elsandig/Kirstine.jl/tree/main/item/src/).
-    While the public API will be kept stable between minor releases, breaking changes to the internals can occur.
+    While the [public API](api.md) will be kept stable between minor releases after v1.0, breaking changes can occur in the internals.
+    If you need to extend Kirstine.jl for your work, consider setting an explicit version in your `Project.toml`.